-Second, we examined the influence of SSE amplitude on the time interval between the sensory-evoked commencement of the LFP and the spikes.
+Second, we examined the influence of SSE amplitude on the time interval between the sensory-evoked commencement of the LFP and associated spikes.
 We calculated its second derivative to define the sensory-evoked LFP starting point (Fig. 4C; See Methods section).
-We examined synchronous spikes that show this dependency and compared this dependence in different textures.
-Fig. 4D shows the dependence of the LFP-spike latency on SSEs amplitude for two textures in synchronous spikes.
-These panels show that the LFP-spike latency in synchronous spikes depended on the SSE amplitude.
-We found that the synchronous spikes showed a significant latency dependence on the SSE position amplitude in 80% of the neurons (Fig. 4H).
+We examined synchronous spikes that exhibited this dependency and compared such dependence across different textures.
+Figure 4D shows the dependence of the LFP-spike latency on SSEs amplitude for two textures in synchronous spikes.
+These results demonstrate that the LFP-spike latency for synchronous spikes was dependent on the SSE amplitude.
+We found that the synchronous spikes exhibited a significant latency dependence on the SSE position amplitude in 80% of the neurons (Fig. 4H).

-Finally, we examined the influence of the SSE amplitude on the degree of spike synchrony, i.e., the inter-neuronal ISI (Fig. 4E; See Methods section).
-An example of this influence is shown in Fig. 4F.
-The panels show that the larger SSE amplitude resulted in a smaller ISI.
+Finally, we examined the influence of the SSE amplitude on the degree of spike synchrony, consistent with the inter-neuronal ISI (Fig. 4E; See Methods section).
+An example of this influence is shown in Figure 4F, demonstrating that a larger SSE amplitude resulted in a smaller ISI.
 This dependence could be fitted by an exponential decay function (Fig. 4F).
-The two panels show the dependence of ISI on SSEs amplitude and show a decrease in the slope for coarser surfaces (Fig. 4I; 90.2% of the neurons exhibited this significant dependence).
-These results suggest that the different aspects of asynchronous and synchronous spikes responses are affected differentially by surface coarseness.
+These data show the dependence of ISI on SSE amplitude and highlight a decrease in this slope for coarser surfaces (Fig. 4I), with 90.2% of neurons exhibiting this significant dependence.
+This suggests that the particular aspects of asynchronous and synchronous spike responses are differentially affected by surface coarseness.

-Comparison of the different coding strategies
+Comparisons of the different coding strategies